radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 normative:
   BCP14: RFC8174
   RFC2865:
+  RFC4279:
   RFC6421:

 informative:
   RFC1321:
+  RFC2866:
+  RFC2868:
+  RFC3579:
   RFC5176:
   RFC5580:
   RFC6151:
+  RFC6218:
   RFC6613:
   RFC6614:
   RFC6973:
   RFC7360:
+  RFC7585:

 venue:
-  group: radext
+  group: RADEXT
   mail: radext@ietf.org
   github: freeradius/deprecating-radius.git

 --- abstract

+RADIUS crypto-agility was first mandated as future work by RFC 6421.
+The outcome of that work was the publication of RADIUS over TLS (RFC 6614) and RADIUS over DTLS (RFC 7360) as experimental documents.
+Those transport protocols have been in wide-spread use for many years in a wide range of networks.
+They have proven their utility as replacements for the previous UDP (RFC 2865) and TCP (RFC 6613) transports.
+With that knowledge, the continued use of insecure transports for RADIUS has serious and negative implications for privacy and security.

-This document formally deprecates the use of the User Datagram Protocol (UDP) and of the Transport Congestion Protocol (TCP) as permitted transports for RADIUS (RFC 2865 and RFC 6613).
-When using those transports, RADIUS relies on MD5 (RFC 1321) for security, and as a result does not support modern cryptographic algorithms and mechanisms.
-Those RADIUS transports do not offer adequate privacy, as the contents of packets are sent "in the clear" or are at best obfuscated with dubious methods which also rely on MD5.
+This document formally deprecates the use of the User Datagram Protocol (UDP) and of the Transport Congestion Protocol (TCP) as transport protocols for RADIUS.
+These transports are permitted inside of secure networks, but their use even in that environment is strongly discouraged.
+For all other environments, the use of TLS-based transports is mandated.

-The use of insecure transport has negative implications for privacy and security.
-This document deprecates RADIUS/UDP and RADIUS/TCP outside of secure networks.
-It mandates the use of TLS-based transports such as RADIUS/TLS and RADIUS/DTLS when RADIUS packets aare sent outside of secure networks.

 --- middle

 # Introduction

 The RADIUS protocol [RFC2865] was first standardized in 1997, though its roots go back much earlier to 1993.
+The protocol uses MD5 [RFC1321] to sign some packets types, and to obfsucate certain attributes such as User-Password.
+As originally designed, Access-Request packets were entirely unauthenticated, and could be trivially spoofed as discussed in [RFC3579] Section 4.3.2.
+In order to prevent such spoofing, that specification defined the Message-Authenticator attribute ([RFC3579] Section 3.2) which allowed for packets to carry a signature based on HMAC-MD5.

+The state of MD5 security was discussed in [RFC6151], which led to the state of RADIUS security being reviewed in [RFC6421] Section 3.
+The outcome of that review was the remainder of [RFC6421], which created crypto-agility requirements for RADIUS.

+RADIUS/TLS [RFC6614] and RADIUS/DTLS [RFC7360] were then defined in order to meet the crypto-agility requirements of [RFC6421].
+RADIUS/TLS has been in wide-spread use for about a decade, including Eduroam, and more recently OpenRoaming.
+RADIUS/DTLS has seen less use across the public Internet, but it nonetheless has multiple implementations.

-The protocol uses MD5 [RFC1321] to sign a packets, and to obfsucate certain attributes such as User-Password.
-While MD5 has been broken, it is a testament to the design of RADIUS that there have been (as yet) no attacks on RADIUS which are stronger than brute-force.
+As of the writing of this specification, RADIUS/UDP is still widely used, even though it depends on MD5 and "ad hoc" constructions for security.
+While MD5 has been broken, it is a testament to the design of RADIUS that there have been (as yet) no attacks on RADIUS Authenticator signatures which are stronger than brute-force.

+However, the probmens with MD5 means that if a someone can view unencrypted RADIUS traffic, even a hobbyist attacker can crack all possible RADIUS shared secrets of eight characters or less.
+Such attacks can also result in compromise of all passwords carried in the User-Password attribute.

-Most information in RADIUS such as user identifiers is sent in cleartext, with obvious privacy implications.
-Only a few attributes are hidden, via obfuscation methods which also rely on MD5.
+Even if a stronger packet signature method was used as in [RFC6218], it would not fully address the issues with RADIUS.
+Most information in RADIUS is sent in cleartext, and only a few attributes are hidden via obfuscation methods which rely on more "ad hoc" MD5 constructions.
+The privacy implications of this openness are severe.

+Any observer of non-TLS RADIUS traffic is able to tell who is logging in to the network, what devices they are using, where they are logging in from, and their approximate location (usually city).
+With location-based attributes as defined in [RFC5580], a users location may be determined to within 15 or so meters.
+An observer can use RADIUS accounting packets to determine how long a user is online, and to track a summary of their total traffic (upload and download totals).

+When RADIUS/UDP is used across the public Internet, the location of corporate executives can potentially be tracked in real-time (usually 10 minute intervals), to within 15 meters.
+Their devices can be identified, and tracked.
+Any passwords they send via the User-Password attribute can be be compromised.
+The negative implications for security and individual safety are obvious.

+These issues are only partly mitigated when the attributes RADIUS is carrying define their own increased security and privacy.
+For example, some authentication methods such EAP-TLS, EAP-TTLS, etc. allow for User-Name privacy and for more secure transport of passwords.
+The use of MAC address randomization can limit device informationidentification to a particular manufacterer, instead of to a unique device.

+However, these authentication methods are not always used or are not always available.
+Even if these methods were used ubiquitously, they do not protect all of the information which is publicly available when RADIUS/UDP or RADIUS/TCP is used.

-It is no longer approprate to rely on MD5 for security.
-It is no longer appropriate to send private information in clear text.
-This document therefore deprecates insecure uses of RADIUS, and mandates the use of secure transport layers such as TLS or DTLS.
+It is no longer acceptable for RADIUS to rely on MD5 for security.
+It is no longer acceptable to send device or location information in clear text.
+This document therefore deprecates insecure uses of RADIUS, and mandates the use of secure TLS-based transport layers.

+The use of TLS-based transport ensures complete privacy and security for all RADIUS traffic.
+An observer is limited to knowing rough activity levels of a client or server.
+That is, an observer can tell if there are a few users on a NAS, or many users on a NAS.
+All other information is hidden from all observers.

+## Overview

+The rest of this document begins a summary of issues with RADIUS, and shows just how trivial it is to crack RADIUS/UDP security.
+We then mandate the use of TLS transport, and describe what that means.
+We give recommendations on how current systems can be migrated to using TLS.
+We conclude with privacy and security considerations.

 # Terminology